pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/05_Index_Service/03_Assortment_Tenant_Configuration.md

 - **Configuring Assortment Tenants within `EcommerceFrameworkConfig.php`:**
 Each tenant has to be configured within `EcommerceFrameworkConfig.php` by defining the tenant config class and index attributes.
 Depending on the *Product Index* implementation, additional configuration may be necessary.
-The configuration also can be outsourced in to an additional configuration file.
+The configuration also can be outsourced into an additional configuration file.
 For more information and samples see the [Sample EcommerceFrameworkConfig.php](https://github.com/pimcore/pimcore/blob/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/install/EcommerceFrameworkConfig_sample.php#L472).

 ### Setting current Assortment Tenant for Frontend
-The [E-Commerce Framework Environment](https://github.com/pimcore/pimcore/blob/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/IEnvironment.php#L22-L22) provides following methods to set the current Assortment Tenant:
+The [E-Commerce Framework Environment](https://github.com/pimcore/pimcore/blob/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/IEnvironment.php#L22-L22) provides following methods to set the current Assortment Tenant when working with *Product Lists* in Code:
 ```php
 <?php
     /**